-Genetically identical cells and organisms raised in the same environment show considerable differences in phenotype.
-Single cell study of the operation of a signaling system in S. cerevisiae (eg Yu et al. 2008) enables quantification of sources of this variation (Colman-Lerner et al. 2005), and discovery of different means cells use to control signal to generate accurate quantitative responses given this variation (Brent 2009, Andrews et al. 2016).
-For example, one important source of phenotypic difference in individual cells and organisms is correlated variation (Colman-Lerner et al. 2005).
-Correlated variation in protein dosage is consequential: in S. cerevisiae and C. elegans, differences in global protein dosage operationally define different physiological states (Mendenhall et al. 2016) and cause differences in phenotypic expressivity and penetrance of mutant alleles.
-Deeper understanding of individual contributions to non-genetic variation (Pesce et al., 2018) will lead, among other outcomes, to better understanding of the effects of disease genes in the human population.
+Genetically identical cells and organisms in the same environment show considerable differences in phenotype.
+Single cell study of a signaling system in S. cerevisiae (eg Yu et al. 2008) allowed us to quantify sources of phenotypic variation in signal and response (Colman-Lerner et al. 2005), and discover control strategies cells use limit the variation in these sources (Brent 2009, Andrews et al. 2016).
+One key contribution to variation is global difference in the amounts of protein dosage expressed from genes(Colman-Lerner et al. 2005).
+In S. cerevisiae and young adult C. elegans, differences in protein dosage cause differences in phenotypic expressivity and penetrance of mutant alleles and operationally define different physiological states (Mendenhall et al. 2016, Burnaevskiy et al. 2019).
+Some of the non-genetic variation is due to sporadic positive feedback driven events at the site of signal generation on the plasma membrane (Pesce et al., 2018).
+Deeper understanding of this non-genetic variation should allow, among other outcomes, better understanding of the effects of disease genes in the human population.